marterin/marterin.github.io/_publications/2020-11-09-ecs-cud-review.md

 paperurl: 'http://marterin.github.io/files/Martin & McRae-Clark (2020).pdf'
 citation: '<b>Martin EL</b> &amp; McRae-Clark AL. Evidence for the endocannabinoid system as a therapeutic target in the treatment of cannabis use disorder. <i>Current Addiction Reports</i>.
 (2020).'
 ---
-Recommended citation: <b>Martin EL</b> & McRae-Clark AL. Evidence for the endocannabinoid system as a therapeutic target in the treatment of cannabis use disorder. <i>Current Addiction Reports</i>.
-(2020).